 Alternative metrics ("altmetrics")

 Altmetrics summarise the level of attention received in social media and other platforms, offering useful information about impact outside of scholarly publishing, and also serving as early indicators of possible intentions to cite a publication.
-Birmingham researchers can obtain altmetrics from Plum (embedded within Scopus and EBSCO databases) and Altmetric.com.
+Altmetric badges are increasingly available in discovery and publisher platforms, and Birmingham researchers can also obtain altmetrics from Plum (embedded within Scopus) and Altmetric.com.

 Library Services' Research Skills Team offers online training on research metrics via our Influential Researcher Canvas Course